robertorcosta/azure-docs.pt-br/articles/service-fabric/service-fabric-tutorial-upgrade-cluster.md

 ## <a name="next-steps"></a>Próximas etapas

-Neste tutorial, você aprendeu como:
+Neste tutorial, você aprendeu a:

 > [!div class="checklist"]
-> * Obter a versão do tempo de execução do cluster
+> * Obter a versão do runtime do cluster
-> * Fazer upgrade do tempo de execução do cluster
+> * Fazer upgrade do runtime do cluster
 > * Monitorar o upgrade

 Prosseguir para o próximo tutorial: